A Travel Price Comparison for Families, Couples, and Backpackers Athens vs. Oslo for Attractions, Food, Nightlife, and Families

 Athens is a mecca for backpackers and budget travelers.
 The city has long been established as a backpackers destination with budget friendly food and plenty of hostels around town.

-Plenty of backpackers visit Oslo.
+Oslo is a good city to visit for backpackers.
 Notoriously expensive, this city does have some hostels, but it can be a bit challenging for those on a budget.
 Because many backpackers avoid the area due to the costs, it can be challenging to meet other backpackers.

 Is Athens or Oslo Better for Students?